bsciretti/py10x-engine/README.md

 * PRINT: Print the magnetic carg

 ### Constant
-Constantsa are numbers definied in the virtual magnetic card with this syntax:
+Constants are numbers definied in the virtual magnetic card with this syntax:

 cnst X number